Table of Content

 Troubleshooting

-Restart Claude Desktop after saving the config.
-If they still don’t appear, quit and reopen Claude again.
+Reopen the AI (example: Claude Desktop) after saving the config.
+If they still don’t appear, quit and reopen the AI again.

-Use the field’s variable name in your prompt.
-If Claude cannot apply the change, it will explain how to do it yourself.
+Use the field’s variable name in curly brackets in your prompt.
+You can also give in the App ID so that the correct app is identified and the field is edited.
+If using Claude and it cannot apply the change, it will explain how to do it yourself.

-Always provide the App ID if you are managing multiple apps in the same Claude chat session.
+Always include the App ID when you’re managing multiple apps in the same Claude chat session.

 FAQs